yinghli/AzureVMNetworkPerformance/README.md

 If we use the default setup, single TCP thread throughput can only be only 131Mbps because of high network latency.<br>
 Also we see that CWND is 6.02MB. <br>
 If we wants to increase the single TCP thread throughput, we must increase the TCP send and receive buffer.<br>
-Basiclly, Throughput = buffer size / latency.
+Basiclly, if there is no packet drop, TCP Throughput = buffer size / latency.
 If we wants to get 4Gbps throughput with 166ms latency network, buffer size should be around 85MB.<br>
 We modify system TCP parameter to increase the buffer size to 128MB.<br>
 ```
 echo 'net.core.wmem_max=131072000' >> /etc/sysctl.conf